 In December 2010, immediately prior to Targa's initial public offering, Sajet Resources LLC ("Sajet") was spun-off from Targa.
-At the time, Rene Joyce, James Whalen and Joe Bob Perkins, directors of Targa, were also directors of Sajet.
-Joe Bob Perkins, James Whalen, Paul Chung, and Matthew Meloy, executive officers of Targa at the time, were also executive officers of Sajet.
-The current directors of Sajet are Matthew Meloy, Jennifer Kneale, Regina Gregory and Scott Rogan.
-The current executive officers of Sajet are Matthew Meloy, Robert Muraro, Jennifer Kneale, Regina Gregory and Julie Boushka.
+At the time, certain directors and officers of Targa were directors and officers of Sajet.
+The current directors of Sajet are Matthew J. Meloy, Jennifer R. Kneale, Regina L. Gregory, who are also executive officers of Targa, and Scott Rogan.
+The current executive officers of Sajet are Matthew J. Meloy, Robert M. Muraro, Jennifer R. Kneale, Regina L. Gregory and Julie H. Boushka, who are also executive officers of Targa.
 The primary assets of Sajet are real property.
 Sajet also holds (i) an ownership interest in Floridian Natural Gas Storage Company, LLC through a December 2016 merger with Tesla Resources LLC and (ii) an ownership interest in Allied CNG Ventures LLC.
 Former holders of our pre-IPO common equity, including certain of our current and former executives, managers and directors collectively own an 18% interest in Sajet.
-We hold three outstanding promissory notes from Sajet in the amounts of \$9.9 million, \$0.5 million and \$0.2 million.
+We hold three outstanding promissory notes from Sajet in the principal amounts of \$9.9 million, \$0.5 million and \$0.2 million.
 The interest rate on each of the promissory notes accrues at the prime rate plus six percent annum.